Building speculative leadership to protect future generations

 They spoke during the morning session of NEXT19 on 20th September 2019.

 Imagine that, in a couple of decades, that the average outside temperature is 50ºC.
 That’s the forecast for parts of the Middle East.
 People can’t survive outside in that for more than a few minutes, without protection.
 Ocean chemistry could be fundamentally changed, wiping out fishing.
 This is a region that has built its wealth on oil and gas – the very things that are causing the problem.
 How do you transition away from that?
 The vast wealth generation that has come in a generation has to end.
 But you have the financial resources to invest in the next generations of technology.

 In the West, the space program inspired us to further scientific efforts.
 The UAE is now planning on launching a Mars probe.
 But their plans are not just about near space – but about Mars colonisation.
 Solutions developed to ensure survivability on a harsh planet might well be of use on Earth in a few decades…

-It’s nearly 2020 and there are very few countries that have formal structures to develop solutions that will deliver us reasonable quality of life in 100 years.
+It’s nearly 2020 and there are very few countries with formal structures to develop solutions that will deliver us a reasonable quality of life in 100 years.
 They tend to be small – like Singapore – and in difficult parts of the world – like The Netherlands.
 The UAE is both.
-It’s integrating 100s of futarists throughout its government.
-It’s training people to develop these skills, and to analyse the probable, plausible and possible outcomes at the Dubai Future Academy.
+It’s integrating 100s of futurists throughout its government.
+It’s training people to develop these skills and analyse the probable, plausible, and possible outcomes at the Dubai Future Academy.
 It sits within the world’s first 3D printed office building.
 It was printed in a couple of weeks and assembled in place.